What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Results

 In addition to structural parameters, we examine the relationship between \hi\ mass fraction and T-type, which provides a quantification of the visual galaxy morphology.
 The results are presented in the left panel of Figure~\ref{fig:ETG_violin}, using the same visual conventions (symbols/colors/line styles) as previous figures.
 T-type measurements for the xGASS and SDSS samples are from \citet{Sanchez2018}, who applied a Convolutional Neural Network to SDSS images, while \addd\ T-types are from \citet{Cappellari2011-ATLAS3D}.
 For our FAST sample, where T-types were unavailable in existing catalogs, we visually inspected DESI images\footnote{\url{https://www.legacysurvey.org}} and classified each galaxy according to the scheme in \citet{Masters2025} (their Table 1).
 This classification extends to T = -6, contrasting with the S18 scheme which stops at T $\approx$ -2.2.
 Nevertheless, galaxies with T $\leq 0$ are broadly classified as early-types following common practice.

 By selection, the \addd\ sample contains exclusively early-type galaxies (T $\leq$ 0), with one exception we re-classified as S0 (thus still early-type) following \citet{Masters2025}.
 While not morphologically selected, the FAST and xGASS samples are dominated by early-types with fractions of $91\%\pm10\%$ and $85\%\pm 6\%$, respectively.
-Although limited in number, the seven late-type galaxies in our FAST sample occupy a similar parameter space as late-types in the xGASS sample.
+Although limited in number, the seven late-type galaxies in our FAST sample occupy a similar T-type range as late-types in the xGASS sample.
 These results confirm that our FAST sample exhibits early/late-type fractions and T-type coverage consistent with the larger parent populations.

-Strikingly, we find that nearly all \hi-poor galaxies in both our FAST and \addd\ samples are classified as early-types (T $\leq 0$), strongly suggesting that early-type morphology plays a crucial role in driving \hi\ poverty in nearby galaxies.
-Conversely, when examining only early-type systems, we find that a substantial fraction (though not 100\%) in both FAST and \addd\ samples fall within the \hi-poor regime.
-In contrast, all but one late-type galaxy in our FAST sample reside in the \hi-middle or \hi-rich categories.
-This clear morphological segregation provides further evidence for a morphology-dependent \hi\ content.
+Strikingly, we find that nearly all \hi-poor galaxies in both our FAST and \addd\ samples are classified as early-types (T $\leq 0$), strongly suggesting that early-type morphology plays a role in driving \hi\ poverty in nearby galaxies.
+Conversely, when examining only early-type systems, we find that a substantial fraction in both FAST ($67.6\%\pm 8.0\%$) and \addd\ ($86.2\%\pm 10.7\%$) samples fall within the \hi-poor regime.
+In contrast, all but one late-type galaxy in our FAST sample reside in the \hi-middle or \hi-rich categories, corresponding to an \hi-poor fraction of $14.3\% \pm 5.4\%$ which is lower than that of early-type galaxies by $5.5\sigma$.
+This morphological segregation provides further evidence for a morphology-dependent \hi\ content.
+However, given the small size of the FAST sample, more data are required to confirm this correlation.